Mederer/SupaTodo/README.md

 Simple REST API for managing a collection of todo items implemented using ASP.NET Core.

-I'm developing this as I learn C# and .NET
+I'm developing this as I learn C#, .NET, and the Domain Driven Design pattern.

 ## Running the application